Just a few of the things I give thanks for today:

 Artists in metal (Mark Twain in Trinity Park).

 Artists in paint (mural on the wall of the Paris Coffee Shop on West Magnolia Avenue).

-Artists in clay (mural at the Intermodal Transportation Center depicting African-American history in Fort Worth by Paula Blincoe Collins).
+Artists in clay (mural at Fort Worth Central Station downtown depicting African-American history in Fort Worth by Paula Blincoe Collins).

 The people who dress in white (St. Joseph Hospital).

 The people who dress in blue (Niles City).

 The people who dress in olive drab (Camp Bowie’s 36th Division in 1918).